0x9ONU/Obsidian-Notes/Foundations of Design 2/Week 2/FOD 2 Week 2 - Day 3.md

 - Designs should be made for the user, not for *you*
 - Ask / observe / review literature about potential users

+# Notes

+Be very deligent about making your design decisions relating to the stakeholders